-I spend more hours than I liked singing hymns in a white Congregational Church in the center of the town where I grew up and generally found hymnals uninteresting.
+I spent more hours than I liked singing hymns in a white Congregational Church in the center of the town where I grew up and generally found hymnals uninteresting.
 These three can make my hair stand on end–bits of Lygeti and Sweeney Todd waft in and out, and you are left with a clear impression of a God who not only inspires awe but is also kinda scary.

 As far as I know this is still only on vinyl and has not been digitized and sent to YouTube until the versions I just posted, which are included here.
 It’s a UR exclusive!